swantan/BIO594_Assignments/FinalProject_Workflow.md

+## Overall workflow of human NK cells gene expression profiling in HIV, HCV and HBV patients

-## Aim: To quantify differential expression of human NK cells in HIV, HCV and HBV patients
+### Aim: To quantify differential expression of human NK cells in HIV, HCV and HBV patients
-## Approach: RNA-seq Analysis Pipeline
+### Approach: RNA-seq Analysis Pipeline

 ### Step 1: Data acquisition
 > Select a subset of sample for analysis based on metadata